 Ancient North Eurasian (ANE): this is the twist in the tale, a component based on a 24,000 year old Upper Paleolithic forager from South Central Siberia, belonging to Y-DNA R*, and known as Mal'ta boy or MA-1.
 This component was very likely present in Southern Scandinavia since at least the Mesolithic, but only seems to have reached Western Europe after the Neolithic.
 At some point it also spread into the Americas.
 In Europe today it peaks among Estonians at just over 18%, and, intriguingly, reaches a similar level among Scots.
 However, numbers weren't given in the paper for Finns, Russians and Mordovians, who, according to one of the maps, also carry very high ANE, but their results are confounded by more recent Siberian (ENA) admixture.

 Thanks to project member DESUK1 for putting this together at such short notice, and MfA for the modified version.
 Please post your results in the comments section below and state your ancestry when you do.
 This will help us to improve the accuracy of the test.
-My results make perfect sense, considering my Polish ancestry, relative to those of the reference samples (see here and here).
+My results make perfect sense, considering my Polish ancestry.

 This is my interpretation of who these components represent.
 Of course, this model might change when more ancient genomes are analyzed.